 Developer Guide: Building & Testing

-Developer guide for imgcompress: build and test locally with Docker, run unit and integration tests, set up the VS Code Dev Container, and simulate the full CI pipeline before pushing your changes.
+Developer guide for imgcompress: build and test locally with the Makefile, run unit, integration, E2E, and feature-flag tests, set up the VS Code Dev Container, and simulate the full CI pipeline before pushing your changes.

 DevelopmentGuide

 This guide covers how to run tests and builds locally so your contributions pass the same checks as CI.
+The Makefile is the canonical entry point for every common task.
 It also shows how to simulate the GitHub Actions pipeline exactly before you push.

 1. VS Code Dev Container#